keesiemeijer/custom-post-type-date-archives/readme.txt

 4. The Recent Posts widget

 == Changelog ==
+= 2.5.1 =
+* Enhancement
+	* Add ability to use custom archive days in the calendar by using filters.

 = 2.5.0 =
 * Enhancement
 	* Add more control over what posts are displayed in the Recent Posts widget